 Studying for finals is a task you can conquer with a few key study skills.
-Applying study strategies and a few tips can help you score higher on your final, just like it can help when you’re studying for the ACT.
+Applying study strategies and a few tips can help you score higher on your final, just like it can help when you’re studying for the ACT or SAT.

 Finals are more challenging than standard unit tests because they contain material from multiple units; in other words, they’re cumulative.
 Not only do you need to remember the information you learned this month, but also information you may have learned at the beginning of the semester!
 Furthermore, the test questions usually aren’t in any certain order, so there’s nothing to prompt your memory.

-Just like on the ACT, employing a few strategies can help you ace your finals and, in turn, help you earn all those GPA points you need for your college applications.
-Below, we’ll go over a few key skills to learn that will help you with your finals and any cumulative test you face.
+Just like on the ACT or SAT, employing a few strategies can help you ace your finals and, in turn, help you earn all those GPA points you need to stand out on your college applications.
+Below, we’ll go over a few key skills to learn that will help you as you’re studying for finals and any cumulative test you face.

 Skill #1: Recalling What You’ve Learned

 The first skill that will help you study for finals is the ability to recall what you’ve learned.
 Before you say “well obviously!”, there’s a bit more to this than you may think!

 Let’s say that you’ve noticed that you don’t do too well on your cumulative math exams.
 You usually do fine on homework and on unit tests, but you really forget a lot of material when you take the exam.
 Or maybe you see questions on a test that you swear you’ve never seen before.
 This may mean that you struggle with problem recognition and process recall.

 “Problem recognition and process recall” is when you recognize a question type and then recall the process you need to answer the question.
 When you take a unit test, you don’t have to do much problem recognition because the questions usually all come from one unit.
 But when you take a cumulative test, like a final, the units are all mixed up and you have to employ your problem recognition and process recall skills.